awsdocs/amazon-sagemaker-developer-guide/doc_source/logging-using-cloudtrail.md

 To learn more about CloudTrail, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.

 By default, log data is stored in CloudWatch Logs indefinitely\.
-Howerver, you can configure how long to store log data in a log group\.
+However, you can configure how long to store log data in a log group\.
 For information, see [Change Log Data Retention in CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#SettingLogRetention) in the *Amazon CloudWatch Logs User Guide*\.

 ## Amazon SageMaker Information in CloudTrail<a name="sagemaker-info-in-cloudtrail"></a>